Kingdav0002-UI/Covid-19-Analysis/README.md

  ## 1. Introduction
 The COVID-19 pandemic had a significant impact on countries worldwide, affecting public health systems, economies, and social activities.
 This report presents an analysis of the COVID-19 country-wise dataset to understand the distribution of confirmed cases, deaths, recoveries, and active cases across different countries and World Health Organization (WHO) regions.

-The purpose of this analysis is to identify key trends, assess the severity of the pandemic, evaluate recovery performance,morality rate,identify most affected countries and region,classify countries based on risk levels and provide insights that can support data-driven decision-making and public health planning.
+The objectives of this analysis are:

+* To determine the global distribution of COVID-19 cases.
+* To identify the most affected countries and regions.
+* To evaluate mortality and recovery rates.
+* To assess active case burdens across countries.
+* To classify countries based on risk levels.
+* To provide actionable insights through interactive dashboards.

-2.## Data Description
+## 2. Data Description
 The dataset used for this analysis is the Country Wise Latest COVID-19 Dataset, which contains summarized COVID-19 statistics for countries around the world.[Data source](https://www.kaggle.com/datasets/imdevskp/corona-virus-report)

 #### Datset Characteristics